exercism/automated-mentoring-support/docs/comment_copy_guidelines.md

 As you know, everyone uses const, you shouldn't use let or var.
 ```

+This comment is not following these guidelines for the following reasons:

 - The action comes after the "explanation".
 - "As you know": we don't know if the student does.
 - "you shouldn't": you don't need the "you" to make this statement.